The Trinity - Some Basics

 The word trinity (trinitas) has traditionally been used when speaking about God and His holiness, though the Bible doesn't use the term.
 This article of faith is so important to the Church, that those who deny it haven't traditionally been considered as Christians at all.
 But what is it all about?

-The purpose of this brief introduction is not to approach this important subject with the depth it would need; many essays on Christian faith written by church historical figures, e.g. an extensive work of Church Father Augustine, have already done it.
+The purpose of this brief introduction is not to explore this important subject with the depth it would need; many essays on Christian faith written by church historical figures, e.g. an extensive work of Church Father Augustine, have already done it.
 However the presentation dealing with only the basics probably also comes in handy.

 From the very beginning, Christians have confessed the faith of the Old Testament: there is only one God.
 It is the confession of Israel and e.g. Paul the Apostle has a role in it.